ericwoud/buildR64arch/README.md

   -P --allpresets            build all presets
   -m --modulesonly           build only when image holds modules [to be implemented]
 ```
-All other linux commands available, including fiptool.
+All other linux commands available, including bpir-build and fiptool.

 ## Commands available from board in initramfs (and uartboot):
 ```text